arthur-535/CSE15LReport2/README.md

 ![Image](p2.png)
 <br />
-The next step is to run the file on the terminal with while using the "/add-message?s=Coffee" and then running the link <br />
+The next step is to run the file on the terminal then open the link, then paste "/add-message?s=Coffee" onto the URL <br />

 <br />
 <br />